vazome/vazome.tech/content/Science/MATHS.md

 Vector is an ordered list of numbers, dimensions defined by amount of elements in the list, this is a two dimensional vector, order matters:
 $$\begin{bmatrix} 2600m^2 \\ $300,000 \end{bmatrix}$$
 #### Mathematician's Perspective
-Generalizes abovementioned views, saying vector can be anything when there is a notion of adding two vectors or multiplying a vector by a number.![[MathematiciansPerspective.svg]]
+Generalizes aforementioned views, saying vector can be anything when there is a notion of adding two vectors or multiplying a vector by a number.![[MathematiciansPerspective.svg]]
 This view seems abstract and it's better implement this when you are more knowledgeable on the topic.
 ### Vector theory over geometry
 It's essential to know that geometrical view translates to CS view this way:  $\begin{bmatrix} \text{x-axis} \\ \text{y-axis} \end{bmatrix} \text{sign "-" is dash}$

 **What about 3D space?**
 In 3D, we add Z axis which is [perpendicular](https://en.wikipedia.org/wiki/Perpendicular) to both X and Y.